KeithPatarroyo/galapagos-project/content/about/life.md

 # Order that this section appears on the page.
 weight: 105

-title: 'Life, Evolution & Technology'
+title: '.'
-subtitle: ''
+subtitle: 'Life, Evolution & Technology'

 ---